philipwalton/blog/articles/why-im-excited-about-native-css-variables.md

 }
 ```

-An important distinction to note is that the `tr:nth-child(odd)` elements aren't actually looking up the value of `--tableStripeColor` on the `<table>` element, they don't actually know or care where the property was defined.
-They're looking up the property on themselves, and they find it one themselves because the value inherits from the `<table>` element to the `<tr>` element.
+An important distinction to note is that the `tr:nth-child(odd)` elements aren't actually looking up the value of `--tableStripeColor` on the `<table>` element, they don't actually know or care where the property was initially defined.
+They're looking up the property on themselves, and they find it on themselves because the property/value declaration inherits from the `<table>` element to the `<tr>` element.

 Now suppose we decide we don't want rows in the table head to be striped.
 Since the `<thead>` element is child of `<table>` and a parent of the rows we don't want to stripe, we can prevent those rows from getting the `--tableStripeColor` property by resetting it to its initial value.